 When you’re buying your teen’s first eco-friendly vehicle, there are myriad choices at your disposal.
 Look for vehicles with SmartWay certification, which is awarded to cars and trucks that emit fewer emissions than traditional vehicles.
 In addition, look for models that qualify for a federal income tax credit.
 Most electric vehicles and many hybrids qualify for a credit of up to $7,500.

 As for make and model, you may want to invest in one of AAA’s Top Green Vehicle award winners.
 In 2018, the top three award recipients were the Tesla Model X 75D, Chevrolet Bolt EV Premier, and Nissan Leaf SL.
 All three vehicles are electric.
-The AAA rates vehicles based on a variety of criteria, which includes fuel economy, safety, and performance.
+The AAA rates vehicles based on a variety of criteria, which include fuel economy, safety, and performance.

 The American Council for an Energy Efficient Economy (ACEEE) also rates cars based on their energy efficiency and environmental impact.
 The ACEEE’s choice for “greenest” car in 2018 was the Hyundai Ioniq Electric hatchback, which can get up to 124 miles on a single charge.
 It’s the second consecutive year that the Ioniq claimed to ACEEE’s top spot.

-If the AAA and ACEEE award winners are any indication, electric vehicles seem to be the most environmentally friendly choice.
+If the AAA and ACEEE award winners are any indication, electric vehicles seem to be the most environmentally-friendly choice.

 In our climate change-affected world, it’s more important than ever to find ways to reduce our carbon footprint.
 Since Americans spend an average of 293 hours behind the wheel each year, it makes sense to look at your driving habits to see where eco-friendly changes can be made.